The quality of surrogacy agencies varies widely. It’s important to thoroughly research and interview your surrogacy agency before making a decision.

 Surrogacy agencies will take on the task of finding and matching you with a gestational carrier.
 The more established agencies dedicate considerable resources to finding and screening qualified applicants.
 This is important, as maintaining a high number of qualified surrogates is important in the matching process.
 “Really only 3 to 5% of applicants make it through the screening process,” said Victoria T. Ferrara, Founder and Legal Director of Worldwide Surrogacy Specialists.
 “So it’s important to keep a steady inflow of high quality applicants.”

-Surrogate applicants will undergo a rigorous health screening.
-This will involve a review of her prior medical history, a physical exam, a pap smear, comprehensive STI test, and a urine drug test for surrogacy.
-This screening process will also include comprehensive psychological testing that will examine her motivations for wanting to become a surrogate, the support system available to her, financial stability, her communication style and more.
-Her partner, if she has one, is also subjected to this screening process.
+Surrogate applicants will undergo multiple interviews, and rigorous health screening.
+This will involve a review of her prior medical history, a physical exam, a pap smear, comprehensive sextually transmitted infections (STI) testing, urine drug and toxicology testing, and a uterine cavity evaluation in consideration of their being considered for surrogacy.
+This screening process will also include comprehensive psychological testing that will examine her mental health, motivations for wanting to become a surrogate, the support system available to her, financial stability, her communication style and more.
+Her partner, if she has one, is also included in this screening process.

 Matching surrogates and intended parents